Plettenberg Bay: Tourism

 The town is highly seasonal, with a large proportion of second homes used exclusively during peak holiday periods.
 Popular with domestic and foreign tourists alike, many make it a stop along the garden route to visit local attractions such as Robberg Peninsula Nature Reserve, the world's largest free-flight aviary Birds of Eden, Sea Kayaking and Whale Watching, as a base to start the coastal Otter Trail, Monkeyland Primate Sanctuary or a host of other outdoor activities on offer.
 Although George and Port Elizabeth Airports are both within 1 and 2.5 hours drive away and offer frequent domestic and select international flights, CemAir also restarted regular direct flights from Plettenberg Bay Aerodrome to Cape Town International Airport and Johannesburg's OR Tambo Airport in 2014, enhancing accessibility by air.
+The airport is currently closed to commercial flights pending discussions over repairs to the runway.

 Education

 The following primary and secondary schools are located in Plettenberg Bay.